 How our system handled it

-The chart below is the AI Load Balancing optimization chart, it shows which CDNs were used (swapped over) during a certain timeframe.
+The chart below is the Smart Load Balancing optimization chart, it shows which CDNs were used (swapped over) during a certain timeframe.
 In this case, we’re using a demo site with Akamai and Cloudflare installed.
 As shown, Akamai had several query spikes in the states due to the Cloudflare performance drop – the system is actively swapping over to Akamai.

 This had successfully helped many of our customers mitigated the outage, and we received no complaints over the course.

 On the Pulse chart, we’re also seeing a latency spike and availability drop for Cloudflare in the same time frame.
 This helps illustrate a clear picture of what happened when aligning this with the chart above.

 We believe all the CDN providers are doing their best to deliver the best performance possible, but unfortunately, things do happen.
 And our job at Mlytics is to help our customers minimize the exposure of such risk and maximize the uptime at all times.